percona/psmdb-docs/source/authentication.rst

 Configuring mongod Server
 -------------------------

-To enable external authenticaton, you must create a user with the **root** privileges in the ``admin`` database.
+To enable external authentication, you must create a user with the **root** privileges in the ``admin`` database.
 If you have already created this user, skip this step.
 Otherwise, run the following command to create the admin user:

 .. code-block:: text